Media Kit

 Readers may glimpse facets of themselves in the story.
 That is what a good book does.
 All the characters we travel with reflect us in some way, unless they are completely alien.
 And even aliens in Sci-fi are not usually that alien, or we put the book down because we can’t relate to them.

-On a finishing note, I don’t define “fantasy” as some do, as a kind of story-telling that creates deception or delusion.
+On a finishing note, I don’t define the word “fantasy” as some do, as a kind of story-telling that creates deception or delusion.
 I use it in the sense of C. S. Lewis’s “Mythic Fantasy” as he says on page 66, 67 in An Experiment in Criticism:

 Surely the author is not saying [about Mythic Fantasy]‘This is the sort of thing that happens?’
 Or surely, if he is, he lies?
 But he is not.
 He is saying, ‘Suppose this happened, how interesting, how moving, the consequences would be!
 Listen.
 It would be like this.’ … The raison d’etre of the story is that we shall weep, or shudder, or wonder, or laugh as we follow it. … Admitted fantasy is precisely the kind of literature which never deceives at all.”